ludeeus/integration_blueprint/README.md

 user, but as a "blueprint" that custom component developers can build upon, to make more awesome stuff.

-This blueprint uses ['sampleclient'](https://github.com/ludeeus/sampleclient) to simulate what you actually might use in your integration.

 HAVE FUN! 😎

 ## Why?